dimamo5/Terasology/ESOF-DOCS/Software Testing.md

 **Isolateability** is related to the degree to which the component under test (CUT) can be tested in isolation.
-Once modules aren't independent from each other it is hard to separate Isolateability from Controllability, what we are trying to say is that a lot of the components behaviour is related to how it interacts with the rest of the system.
-For example depending on how the component interacts with the rest of the modules and even with other components the test can be right or wrong without necessarily be right or wrong.
+Once modules aren't independent from each other it is hard to separate Isolateability from Controllability, what we are trying to say is that a lot of the component's behaviour is related to how it interacts with the rest of the system.
+For example depending on how the component interacts with the rest of the modules and even with other components the test can be right or wrong without necessarily being right or wrong.
-So it wouldn't make sense to calculate the Isolateability’s degree for Terasology because it is dificult to understand in which situations it would make sence to test the component isolated from the rest.
+So it wouldn't make sense to calculate the Isolateability’s degree for Terasology because it is dificult to understand in which situations it would make sense to test the component isolated from the rest.

 <a name="Separation"/>
 ### Separation of concerns